 Many of Harvest ETFs have had distributions characterized as ROC for tax purposes, however the portfolio managers conduct a monthly review of each portfolio to determine the required net cash flow amounts for the monthly distribution and write options to generate monthly cash flows.
 Investors should consult with their advisors about their specific situations.

-What makes the Harvest covered call strategy unique?
+What makes the Harvest covered call strategy stand out?

 Harvest is one of the largest covered call strategy providers in Canada.
-Unique to the Harvest strategy is the proprietary monthly determination of how many options are required, how many and when to write each option to generate the net cash flow required for the distribution.
+Specific to the Harvest strategy is the active & flexible monthly determination of how many options are required, how many and when to write each option to generate the net cash flow required for the distribution.
 Harvest believes this is a key objective – to actively generate monthly cash flows.
 Harvest has a maximum 33% on any position written and a detailed primer on the Harvest strategy can be found here.

 For informational purposes only.
 The information contained herein is not intended to provide financial, investment or tax advice.
 Investors should seek professional advice from qualified advisors when considering tax and investment decisions.